 What age is best for a liquid facelift?

-It depends on your genes and health history, but for most people it’s their late 30s and early 40s when the effects of time begin to show some wear and tear.
-Because the procedures are so much quicker and simple, patients often seek them at a younger age than they might a traditional, surgical facelift.
+It depends on your genes and health history, but for most people the best age is in the late 30s and early 40s when the effects of time begin to show some wear and tear.
+Because the procedures are so much quicker and more straightforward, patients often seek them at a younger age than they might a traditional, surgical facelift.

 What are the risks of these treatments?